shishong78/networks_17338/README.md

 ![My image](assets/images/wormholes.jpeg)

 {:.image-caption}
-Network wormholes in Singapore’s Twitter network, from [Park et al, Science 2018](https://www.science.org/doi/full/10.1126/science.aau9735).
+Network wormholes in Singapore's Twitter network, from [Park et al, Science 2018](https://www.science.org/doi/full/10.1126/science.aau9735).
 "Each dot represents an individual, and each edge represents a bidirected @mention.
 Nodes and edges are colored according to membership in distinct network communities.
 A sample of network wormholes (with range six or above and above-median tie strength) is shown in yellow.
 The inset highlights a single wormhole of range eight, i.e., the second-shortest path between the yellow nodes requires traversing eight intermediary ties (blue edges).
 The sizes of the nodes in the inset are proportional to the number of network neighbors."

 ### Overview